Contingencyplana/storybook_fun_factory/shagi_archives/appendices/appendix_d_bridging_game_dev_tools/part_01_index/s2_3_index_of_part_07_riftwatcher_ai.md

 ## 🧭 Chapter Structure of `part_07_riftwatcher_ai/`

+The following four chapters comprise the **first Layer 4 stanza** of Riftwatcher AI.
+It is anticipated that **multiple Layer 3 stanzas** will eventually reside within this part as recursion deepens.

 | File | Title | Description |
 |------|-------|-------------|
 | `s1_1_detection_of_stanza_breach.md` | **Detection of Stanza Breach** | Detects early signs of recursive rupture—such as unfinished loops, logic collapse, or prophetic contradiction. |